- Asking the experts:

 Show & Tell 21.10.25

 This is a good start.
 You reflected on previous work to find a direction for YR4.
-Although a bit unfocused to start with you have found your topic; museum exhibition, storytelling engagement and communication.
-‘Museology’ is a cross-disciplinary field of study within cultural heritage and museums that has become more visitor-focused to communicate cultural and scientific heritage.
+Although a bit unfocused to start, you have found your topic: museum exhibitions, storytelling engagement, and communication.
+‘Museology’ is a cross-disciplinary field within cultural heritage and museums that has become more visitor-focused in its communication of cultural and scientific heritage.
 Visitors now expect interactive media, immersive installations and themed galleries to bring heritage/history to life.

-You have already carried out some research in this field but perhaps you could be more forensic about what each company you’ve researched does well.
-This may help you identify how you can bring this to your own work, i.e. film, motion sensing, interaction, 2D animation, etc.
+You have already carried out some research in this field, but perhaps you could be more forensic about what each company you’ve researched does well.
+This may help you identify how to bring this to your own work, e.g., film, motion sensing, interaction, 2D animation, etc.

-You have decided to use the town of Clydebank (stories, history, people) to build your project.
+You have decided to use the town of Clydebank (its stories, history, and people) to build your project.
 The town has rich historical resources, objects and a wider thematic context.

 Write yourself a ‘Digital Exhibit Brief’ for this project — specify a venue (e.g. a gallery in the V&A Dundee or Burrell) and/or format.
-You should include details of the work’s proposed materials, its scale, and its technical requirements.
-This would provide you a framework for your creative response.
-You intend to make a collection of objects that tell the story of your chosen theme (Clydebank, Shipbuilding in Clydebank, Singer etc).
+You should include details on the work’s proposed materials, scale, and technical requirements.
+This would provide you with a framework for your creative response.
+You intend to make a collection of objects that tell the story of your chosen theme (Clydebank, Shipbuilding in Clydebank, Singer, etc.).
 You then decide what shape this takes.

 Links: